HazyResearch/ludwig-benchmarking-toolkit/README.md

 To run experiment an experiment do the following:
 1. Declare and configure the space of your training hyperparameters in the `experiment-templates/hyperopt_config.yaml` file
 2. Set the space of the encoder specific hyperparams in the `{encoder}_hyperopt.yaml` files in `./encoder_configs`
-3. Run the following command specifying the datasets, encoders, elastic_db config file, run environment and more:
+3. Run the following command specifying the datasets, encoders, path to elastic DB index config file, run environment and more:

     ```
         python experiment_driver.py \